-Well, that is it for this week.
-Tell me what you like and dislike and stay tuned for next week and Happy Holidays everyone and everyone can use whatever holiday greeting they would like to use.
+Well, that is it for the week.
+Tell me what you like and dislike and stay tuned for next week which so far includes Harrison Ford, Daniel Day-Lewis, and many others.

 Subscribe to: Post Comments (Atom)